Credit Report vs. Credit Score: Differences Tips & More

 Credit Bureaus vs. Credit Scoring Companies

 Credit bureaus are the companies that produce credit reports.
-The three main credit bureaus are Equifax, Experian and TransUnion.
+The ”big three” major credit bureaus are Equifax, Experian and TransUnion.

 Improving Your Credit Reports & Scores